-The World Food Programme (WFP) is currently facing six emergencies at the same time.
-We're on the ground providing assistance in Syria, Iraq, Yemen, South Sudan, Nepal and Ebola affected regions in Guinea, Liberia and Sierra Leone.
+The World Food Programme (WFP) is currently facing four emergencies at the same time.
+We're on the ground providing assistance in Syria, Iraq, Yemen and South Sudan.
 Families in each of these countries are in urgent need of lifesaving food.
 Read more about these crises and consider making a donation today.

 The humanitarian situation continues to deteriorate in Iraq in the wake of ongoing violence.
 More than three million people have been displaced and many are living without access to food, water or other essentials.
 Each month WFP works to provide food assistance to 1.5 million displaced people across Iraq’s 18 governorates.
 WFP urgently needs US$50 million to continue to reach people with assistance for the rest of 2015.

 An IPC analysis estimates that 4.6 million people, or 40 percent of the South Sudan population, face acute hunger in the next three months - the lean season.
 As part of the broad response in South Sudan, WFP has reached more than 2.5 million people this year.
 But it is critical to sustaining relief efforts because the situation remains very fragile.
 A hunger catastrophe will be a threat well into next year – especially if fighting continues.

 In Yemen, millions of people are cut off from food, water, electricity and other basic needs in a rapidly deteriorating humanitarian situation.
 Severe fuel shortages are expected to push people into hunger.
 Initial findings show that southern Yemen will have the highest number of food insecure people in the country.
 Yemen also has one of the highest child malnutrition rates in the world.
 Around half of all children under five are stunted; too short for their age as a result of malnutrition.

 - Please donate today and help get life-saving food reach families who need us the most.